NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Perfect Debilitation.md

 You have perfected the formulas for bombs that impede your enemies.
 When you use [[Feats/Debilitating Bomb|Debilitating Bomb]], your target avoids the condition the bomb imposes only if it critically succeeds at its saving throw.

-*Source: Pathfinder Core Rulebook*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*